qobilidop/srcnn/Note on Conda Environment.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

-Choose yes all the way, until the installation finished.
-Then activate the installation by
+Choose yes all the way, until the installation finishes.
+Then, activate the installation by
 ```
 source ~/.bashrc
 ```